Family, Youth, and System Partner Round Tables (FYSPRT)

 Hi-Fyve is the regional Washington State Family, Youth and System Partner Round Tables (FYSPRT) name for Pierce County.
 They provide a forum for families, youth, systems, and communities to strengthen sustainable resources by providing community-based approaches to address the individual behavioral health needs of children, youth and families.

-The NCW FYSPRT vision is to proactively influence and provide leadership to address challenges and barriers faced by the behavioral health service system for children, youth and families in Chelan/Douglas/Grant Counties.
+The NCWA FYSPRT vision is to proactively influence and provide leadership to address challenges and barriers faced by the behavioral health service system for children, youth, and families in the Chelan, Douglas, and Grant Counties.

 The Southwest Family Youth System Partner Round Table (FYSPRT) is a community-based group of youth, families, professionals and community members from Clark and Skamania counties who are passionate about making needed changes in the system of care that serves youth and families with complex mental health needs.
 Youth and families are equal partners at the table.
 The FYSPRT is a forum where you can share your experience and insight into creating a higher quality and more accessible system for families who are utilizing these important community resources.